 Our relationships with other people are really important for our happiness – research proves it.
 This won’t come as news to most of us; who hasn’t felt good after spending time with friends, or bad after spending too much time alone?
 But do we actually make the effort to connect?

 There are two things you can do to be more connected.
 First, put effort in with the people already in your life, like your family and close friends.
 Make sure you see them lots to catch-up – the closer you are to them, the more supported you’ll feel.
 Secondly, try to talk to more people and have more people in your life.
-We can fall into the habit of just talking to who you know, but having more people to chat to (even if it’s about nothing) is really good for your self-esteem.
+We can fall into the habit of just talking to who we know, but having more people to chat to (even if it’s about nothing) is really good for your self-esteem.
 Try and say ‘hi’ to someone new each week.
+Our friendly online community is a great place to start.

 2. Be active

 You don’t need to become an Olympic athlete but, statistically, people who exercise have lower rates of depression and anxiety.
-If the word ‘exercise’ produces flash-backs to psychotic PE teachers throwing balls at your head, then you don’t have to do team sports.
-Do stretches when you wake up, for example, or walk to work or college.
+If the word ‘exercise’ produces flash-backs to angry PE teachers and playing games in the freezing cold, then you don’t have to do team sports.
+Do stretches when you wake up, for example, sign up for a dance class, or walk to work or college.
 Find a type of exercise you enjoy and fit it into your daily routine.

 3. Take notice